Teaching your dog to run straight lines

 The items needed for this drill are:

-- an obstacle 1-2 feet off the ground for the retriever to jump over.
+- an obstacle for the retriever to jump over, 8-12 feet wide and 1-2 feet off the ground

-I have done this drill using logs, PVC tubing suspended on cement blocks, culverts, and, yes, even snowbanks.
+I, personally, have done this drill using logs, PVC tubing suspended on cement blocks, plastic culverts, and even snowbanks.

 How to teach the No-No Drill to your retriever